 Mitch: Yeah, I think certain things get tiring fast.
 Like peeing into a cone.

 Tom: Yeah.
 Well I guess you could just kind of pee into the open air and then scoop it up with a bag.

-Mitch: Nah, that’s not, they’ve got a cone that’s got a vacuum on it, and they have to like [Mitch imitating the sound of genitals being sucked into a vacuum cleaner in space] that kind of action.
+Mitch: Nah, that’s not, they’ve got a cone that’s got a vacuum on it, and they have to like that kind of action.

 Tom: Oh, I was really, really worried about the, uh, the sound effect you were gonna make and you didn’t disappoint.